1. How long will the eye exam take?

 A lazy eye is an eye that has not fully developed its vision potential.
 This is more commonly found in young children, and if left untreated, can result in permanent vision loss.
 Otherwise known as amblyopia, a lazy eye can be caused by an uncorrected strong prescription need, trauma to the eye, or an eye turn (strabismus).
 Various forms of treatment can work to correct the lazy eye.
 Symptoms of amblyopia include an eye that turns in or out, squinting or closing one eye to see, or it may go undetected because the child is not aware of any difficulty in seeing.
 If you suspect your child has a lazy eye or any problem with their vision, please bring them in for a comprehensive eye exam with Dr. McCulley.

-- What is a cataract and how do I know if I have one?
-C. C. - Dilworth, MN
+17. What is a cataract and how do I know if I have one?

 A cataract is a clouding of the natural lens in the eye which is located behind the iris and the pupil.
 This usually occurs as we age, but can be caused by trauma, the use of certain medications, or excessive exposure to ultraviolet radiation present in sunlight.
 Symptoms of cataracts include blurred vision, problems with glare, faded colors, or difficulty with night driving.
 A comprehensive eye exam with Dr. McCulley will determine if you have a cataract.

-- I see little black spots floating around in my vision, especially on bright sunny days- what are these and should I be worried?
-I. L. - Fargo, ND
+18. I see little black spots floating around in my vision, especially on bright sunny days- what are these and should I be worried?

 These are called floaters and in most cases they are a normal phenomenon.
 As the eye ages, the vitreous (the jelly-like matter that makes up the back of the eye) changes.
 These changes cause very fine fibers to clump together and we see the visible shadows of these fibers as floaters in our vision.
 If there is a sudden change in your floaters, it could be a sign that a problem is occurring in the back of the eye and should be examined immediately.

 Glaucoma is a disease of the optic nerve in the back of the eye.
 When this disease develops, the tissue of the optic nerve is progressively damaged.
 Often, but not always, glaucoma is associated with high pressures in the eye.
 A comprehensive eye examination by Dr. McCulley can check intraocular pressure and assess the optic nerve.
+We also can take digital images of the back of your eye and optic nerve to monitor changes from year to year.
 If left undiagnosed, glaucomatous changes can lead to decreased vision in the periphery, and ultimately to complete blindness.
 Glaucoma can be a hereditary disease, so if diagnosed early, medications can be prescribed and vision can be preserved.

-- What can I do to relieve computer eyestrain?
-H. G. - West Fargo, ND
+20. What can I do to relieve computer eyestrain?

 Many factors are considered including strength of prescription, shape of the cornea, corneal thickness, and overall eye health.
-A comprehensive eye examination with Dr. McCulley can answer any specific questions.
+A comprehensive eye examination with Dr. McCulley can answer your specific questions.

-- How do I select the right eyewear to look good on me?
-P. N. - Moorhead, MN
+22. How do I select the right eyewear to look good on me?

-Our experienced staff will be glad to assist you in choosing a frame that fits your style, work and leisure needs, and budget.
-As you browse our wide variety of eyewear, we will work to personally hand-select frame options that will suit your looks and personality.
+Our experienced staff will be glad to assist you in choosing a frame that fits your style, work and leisure needs.
+As you browse our wide variety of eyewear, we will work with you to personally select frame options that will suit your looks and personality.
 You may be surprised at what a great work of art your face can be with the perfect frame!

-- How thick will my spectacle lenses be?
-F. K. - Hawley, MN
+23. How thick will my spectacle lenses be?

 Lens thickness depends on how strong the prescription is, the type of lens material used, and the shape of the frame.
 In general, the stronger the prescription, the thicker the lens.
 However, new high index lens materials are available that can minimize thickness.
-Choosing a smaller frame will also cut down on lens thickness and the weight of the lens.
-Our eyewear consultants will help you choose the type of lens and frame size that will look best on you and be best for your prescription.
+Our experienced opticians will help you choose the type of lens and frame size that will look best on you and be best for your prescription.

 Yes.
 We carry frames for children of all ages.
-Please come in to view our selection and our eyewear consultants will help you choose the best frame for your child that is durable, up-to-the-minute in style, and affordable.
+Please come in to view our selection and our opticians will help you choose the best frame for your child that is durable, stylish, and affordable.

 Yes.
 We carry a large variety of designer and popular sunglasses for men, women and children in a wide range of styles to meet all of your sunwear needs.
-Ask us about our specialty polarized sunglasses that work to prevent glare and aid in outdoor sports activities, such as fishing, skiing, and golfing.
+Ask us about polarized sunglasses that work to prevent glare and aid in outdoor sports activities, such as fishing, skiing, and golfing.
+Quality sunglasses are important to have year round to protect against harmful UV rays.